DS-100/textbook/notebooks/ch06/viz_principles.md

 ![viz_gdp.png](https://github.com/DS-100/textbook/raw/master/assets/viz_gdp.png)

-By numerical value, South Africa has twice the GSP of Algeria but it's not easy to tell from the plot above.
+By numerical value, South Africa has twice the GDP of Algeria but it's not easy to tell from the plot above.
 Instead, we can plot the GDPs on a dot plot:

 ![viz_gdp_v2.png](https://github.com/DS-100/textbook/raw/master/assets/viz_gdp_v2.png)